Priyanshusingh25/everyAI/README.md

 Built with ❤️ by Priyanshu Singh
 Feel free to reach out with feedback, ideas, or just to say hi!

-Copyright (c) 2025 [Priyanshu Singh]

-All rights reserved.
+*
+*
+*
+*

+---

+## ⚠️ Usage Restrictions

-This source code is made publicly available for viewing only.
+This project is publicly viewable for educational and demonstration purposes only.

+🔒 Do not :
+- Clone, fork, reuse, or redistribute the code or design
+- Host or deploy this project elsewhere
-You may not copy, reuse, modify, distribute, or use any part of this repository without explicit verbal or written permission.
+- Use any part of this repository in your own projects (personal, academic, or commercial)

+📩 If you want to request permission for any use case, contact me at [priyanshusingh2508@gmail.com]

+© 2025 Priyanshu Singh – All Rights Reserved.